List of Mermaid Melody Pichi Pichi Pitch characters: Marine antagonists

 Gaito is the leader of the sea monsters who is the principal antagonist of season one.
 Gaito is bent on taking over the Marine World.
 He is always depicted drinking wine, and wearing black.
 He is member of the Pantharassa, and is the older twin brother of Kaito.
 His resemblance to Kaito made the latter a subject of initial ire by Rina.
 His two main goals were to find his twin brother Kaito and to capture all seven of the Mermaid Princesses to revive Aqua Regina.
 He needed Kaito because he thought that once the two were together, their powers combined were strong enough to take over the world.
 In episode 30, he disguised himself as Kaito and seems to get feelings for Lucia's human form.
 He was lonely half his life at the bottom of the sea until he met Sara, the orange pearl princess.
 When he lost his power, he stayed with his castle and Sara came back with him.
 He loved Sara, and always tried to please her with "gifts".
-There is no definite reason for the name change from the original "Gackto" in the manga to "Gaito" in the anime, but one obvious reason is to distinguish him from J-Pop star Gackt, whose name is spelled the same way in katakana.
-In the Del Rey manga translation, the above spelling is used in order to emphasize the comparison between the character and the singer.